pikvm/pikvm/README.md

 ## Full-featured and modern IP-KVM
 * **The widest hardware support**
   There are many ways to build KVM.
-You can use the video capture device CSI-2 or USB, Raspberry Pi of different models: 2, 3, 4 or Zero W. Any build is supported, and Pi-KVM implements its maximum possible set of features.
+You can use the video capture device with CSI-2 or USB interface; the Raspberry Pi of different models: 2, 3, 4 or Zero W. Any build is supported, and Pi-KVM implements its maximum possible set of features.
 * **Low latency**
   ~100 milliseconds of video latency.
 This is the smallest delay of all existing solutions.
 * **Easy to build**